 - Accessories.
-Add a pop of colour to your autumn wardrobe with a trendy head scarf or a bright manicure.
+Add a pop of colour to your autumn wardrobe with a trendy headscarf or a bright manicure.

-What to wear in London during Winter
+What to wear in London in the Winter

 - A Warm Coat.
 The silver lining to London's chilly winters is the promise of snuggling up in a cosy, woolly warmer.
 In summer, Londoners tend to stick to cotton, but come winter, the fabric frenzy begins and almost anything goes.
 Puffas, parkas, trenches and tailored coats are all in London's winter look-book.

 - Tops.
-Team a graphic tee with a classic blazer or pair a jumper dress with trainers or ankle boots.
+Team a graphic tee with a classic blazer, or pair a jumper dress with trainers or ankle boots.
 Polo-necks are also easily combined with anything to create that effortless winter look.

 - Shoes.
 Because nothing ruins a day of sightseeing quicker than a soggy pair of socks.
 Swap the sandals for smart, yet stylish footwear, like chunky boots or wellies, that will help you safely navigate slippery surfaces and keep your feet warm from the winter chill.

-What to wear in London during Spring
+What to wear in London in the Spring

 - Tops.
 Like autumn and winter, the key to dressing for spring is to layer your look.
-Throw a light denim jacket over a retro tee for an edgy East London look, or opt for a cute blouse and blazer ensemble - perfect for afternoon tea, brunch or a theatre performance.
+Throw a light denim jacket over a retro tee for an edgy East London look, or opt for a cute blouse and blazer ensemble - perfect for afternoon tea, brunch, or a theatre performance.

 - Trousers.
 Pair a light jumper, blouse or graphic tee with cropped skinny jeans or a midi-skirt.
 A pinafore dress teamed with a roll neck jumper is a great choice for those cooler spring days.
-Occasionally, Britain basks in temps of up to 26°C in spring, so it's wise to pack a pair of shorts - just in case.
+Occasionally, Britain basks in temps of up to 26°C (78F) in spring, so it's wise to pack a pair of shorts - just in case.

 - Waterproof Jacket.
 Alright, I won't go on about it.
 But, seriously; pack a rain mac.